-People are exposed to toxic air pollutants in many ways such as:
+People are exposed to toxic air pollutants in many ways:

 Once toxic air pollutants enter the body, some persistent toxic air pollutants accumulate in body tissues.
 Since predators typically accumulate even greater pollutant concentrations than their contaminated prey, people and other animals at the top of the food chain may be exposed to higher concentrations of toxics than are found in water, air, or soil alone.